refaktor/rye-website/content/meet_rye/specifics/context.md

 ### Private function

-Function **private** uses a context for completely different reason.
+Function **private** uses a context for a completely different reason.
 It creates a new context and executes code in it, but just returns the **last value**, not the context.

-This is usefull if we need the result of some operations, but we don't want the intermediate words/variables to plopute our working context.
+This is useful if we need the result of some operations, but we don't want the intermediate words/variables to pollute our working context.

 ```clojure